MWF_White Logo

 The Social Studio

-The program’s key success measure is the percentage of graduated students who go on to further education and/or employment.
+The key success measure is the percentage of graduated students who go on to further education and/or employment.
 At the program’s completion, The Social Studio was pleased to report that 87% of their Designing Our Futures graduates were preparing to transition to further employment or study in 2023.

 Lighthouse Foundation

-In 2019, MWF awarded its $80,000 Signature Grant to Lighthouse Foundation to support its Young Women’s Freedom Project.
-The project’s goals are to empower young women escaping an early or forced marriage to transition successfully to independent living, with a restored sense of self-esteem, and the life skills to manage on their own.
+In 2019, MWF awarded its $80,000 Signature Grant to Lighthouse Foundation to support the Young Women’s Freedom Project.
+The goals are to empower young women escaping an early or forced marriage to transition successfully to independent living, with a restored sense of self-esteem, and the life skills to manage on their own.
 Lighthouse Foundation strives to accomplish this by providing them with a safe home with 24/7 carers along with nurturing therapeutic care, psychological counselling, and individual development plans to address past trauma and its ongoing effects.

-The project has just undergone a two-year evaluation and findings highlight a noteworthy increase in self-agency amongst the young women and a significant advancement in life skills leading to independent living.
+The project has undergone a two-year evaluation and the findings highlight a noteworthy increase in self-agency amongst the young women and a significant advancement in life skills leading to independent living.
 The girls have also identified an important feeling of belonging and attachment after experiencing intense isolation resulting from the need to abandon their former family and social attachments.

 Lighthouse Foundation was also an inaugural winner of a Spark!
 Grant of $15,000.